 In this case, both the Organization and the Carrier presented evidence showing that Maintenance of Way employes performed this work on the D&H South Region after the adoption of the Southern System Agreement.
-The Organization presented employee statements and photographs showing BMWED-represented employes performing work similar to that claimed here.
+The Organization presented employee statements showing BMWED-represented employes performing work similar to that claimed here.
+Prior to the claims being filed, the Carrier asserted that it intended to require backhoe operators to have a CDLA license which would "reduce the need for a contractor to move a backhoe."
 Additionally, the Organization asserted, without rebuttal, that this work was performed by the Carrier's forces when the Implementing Agreement was signed in April 2015, when it became effective in September 2015, and continued in 2016.
 In response, the Carrier wrote,